 "The society strains to maintain balance.
 If too many pursue selfish aims (from the top or bottom), society collapses and people revolt."

 In many groups, individuality is blatantly discouraged.
 Expression of individuality weakens the strength of the group: together we stand; divided we fall.
 As if, we all must agree.
 “If you are right, I must be wrong.”
 Groups have always pressured, even brow beat, followers to submit individuality to the overall betterment.
 Blind following, labeling free thinkers as radicals, has become the norm.
 If you are Republican: this is what you think… If you are Democrat: this is what you think.
 How we can we take a whole nation of people and stuff them into two strict chambers of ideas?
 Technology exposes this group mentality, suppressing individual expression—and rejection.
 A tweet can quickly leave a person ostracized, a quick wave of sarcastic and blatant meanness powerfully correct perceived wrongness and novelty of thought.

 Blind cooperation, giving to others, for benefits of united strength isn’t kindness but driven by the need for acceptance.
-Our gifts, appearing as kindness, to gain acceptance corrupts the pureness of an act because of a selfish expectation of a reward (acceptance).
-Actions only reveal character when viewed in the context of the underlying motivation.
+Our gifts, appearing as kindness, corrupts the pureness of an act because of a selfish expectation of a reward (acceptance).
+Actions only reveal the underlying character when viewed in the context of the motivation.
 Courteous behavior may be motivated by fear or respect.
 Kind behavior may express independence or dependence.
 The context of the behavior reveals the character behind the action.

 Politics is ripe with examples.
-A politician may court groups with promises of gifts, offering gestures of appreciation; but once the votes are tallied policies supported and personal histories reveal disdain for some of the groups courted.
+A politician may court groups with promises of gifts, offering gestures of appreciation; but once the votes are tallied policies and personal histories reveal disdain for some of the groups courted.
 Once we vote for a candidate, we often self-protect, bolstering our choice at the poll, my ignoring contradictory evidence.
 Voters should critically examine character before hanging hopes on the empty words of power hungry politician.
 And then hold the public officer to his or her word while they are in office.
 We may be fooled but better to acknowledge the charade and call attention where attention is due.
-When our votes or support is needed, many people present themselves as kind and cooperating friend to our aspirations but their allegiance may fall somewhere else.
+When our votes or support is needed, many people present themselves as kind and cooperating; but time reveals their allegiance falls somewhere else.

-Life complexity requires deeper investigation.
-Underlying motivations often are obscured; we fumble to unveil our own motivations—let alone a stranger’s.
+Life complexity demands careful investigation.
+Underlying motivations often are obscured; we fumble to even unveil our own motivations—let alone a stranger’s.
 The internal push to action isn’t conscious.
-Most behaviors are the expression of complex mixtures of reasons—the biological drive to cooperate being one of them.
+Most behaviors are the expression of complex mixtures of reasons—the biological drive to cooperate just being one of them.

 When examining the self, we often attribute positive character traits behind our actions; but when examining a foe, we are suspicious assigning evil to their action.
 I cut someone off on the freeway because I’m late; this maniac cut me off because he is an ass.
-We label a foe’s helpful acts as deeply sinister with darker motivations.
-During self-reflection, we must occasionally scrutinize personal behaviors for the hidden nasties, behind the seemingly kind action.
+We label a foe’s helpful acts as sinister with darker hidden purposes.
+During self-reflection, we must scrutinize personal behaviors for the hidden nasties that are behind the seemingly kind action.
 Does our expression of kindness serve a selfish purpose?
-Do we give to unbalance the scale in a passive/aggressive attempt to manipulate?
-We need to take a closer look.
+Do we give in a passive attempt to manipulate?
+We must examine our selves a little closer.

 The desire to be appreciated is natural, not selfish.
 Appreciation signals acceptance to the soul, bolstering security—together we stand.
-But when we focus on appreciation, our kindness loses potency.
-The selfishness behind the behavior eventually is exposed.
-Paradoxically, we must diminish the drive for appreciation in order to achieve it.
-Singular vision of a single action with an expected response will fail.
-We need wider vision.
-We become kind, genuine concern for the welfare of others (compassion), and in return we will be appreciated.
+But when we focus only on appreciation, our kindness loses potency.
+The selfishness behind the behavior is eventually exposed.
+Paradoxically, we must diminish the drive for appreciation in order to secure the appreciation we crave.
+Narrowed vision evaluating individual acts for rewards fail.
+We need to expand our perspective.
+We become kind, possessing genuine concern for others (compassion), and in return we will be appreciated—generally.

-Characteristics must be carefully developed, not a possession, but a dynamic quality that expands and shrinks.
+Characteristics, such as kindness must be developed.
+They’re not a possession, but a dynamic quality that expands and shrinks.
 Be patient, examine behaviors with openness.
-Reflect on your behaviors, curiously seek for hidden motivations.
-We must consciously consider the tender feelings of others by asking, “What is she feeling right now?”
-By directing attention to others, we train our minds to expand beyond the stingy borders of self; we invite greater empathy by thinking with greater empathy.
-This empathy then that opens to compassion, and compassion for kindness—real kindness, the kindness that is born in the heart and lives in the soul.
+Reflect on your discoveries, curiously digging for hidden motivations.
+We must mindfully see others with deeper explorations, asking: “What is she feeling right now?”
+By purposely directing attention to others, we build new habits of mind, reaching beyond the stingy borders of self; we invite greater empathy by thinking with greater empathy.
+This empathy then that opens to compassion, and compassion acts with kindness—real kindness, the kindness born in the heart and that lives in the soul.